 During the presentations workshop, project scholars are given concrete tools to present their dissertation project clearly, succinctly, and rhetorically founded for selection interviews.

-The project scholars participate in the 1st year’s colloquium and discuss their research project in an interdisciplinary context.
-This 1st year’s colloquium takes place weekly during the winter semester 2018/19, Tuesdays from 2:00–4:00 pm (in room JK 33/121) and is led by Ms Jutta Müller-Tamm.
+The project scholars participate in the first year’s colloquium and discuss their research project in an interdisciplinary context.

 The project scholars introduce themselves to FSGS members in the Lunch Forum.

-All colleagues and friends of FSGS are cordially invited to our annual meeting.
+All colleagues and friends of FSGS are cordially invited to our Annual Conference.

 End of semester